 (h) Permitting the renewal(s) of a contract, entered into as a result of a competitive solicitation, for a period that may not exceed 5 years or twice the term of the original contract, whichever is longer.
 This provision is not intended to apply retroactively; existing contracts entered into prior to January 1, 2017, including any specified renewal period(s) may continue in accordance with the existing contract terms.

 (2) Competitive Solicitation Threshold.
-The competitive solicitation threshold is $75,000 (the “Competitive Solicitation Threshold”) for the acquisition of goods or services.
+The competitive solicitation threshold is $150,000 (the “Competitive Solicitation Threshold”) for the acquisition of goods or services.
+Starting in January 2024, the competitive solicitation threshold will be reviewed every three years using the Consumer Price Index for All Urban Consumers (CPI-U), to determine if an adjustment should be recommended to the threshold.

 (a) When only one response is received to a competitive solicitation the University may review the solicitation to determine if a second call for a competitive solicitation is in the best interest of the University.
 If it is determined that a second call would not serve a useful purpose, the University may proceed with the acquisition.